Ary0520/just_A_demo/README.md

 # just_A_demo
-This is just a demo 'project'.
+This is just a demo 'project'. yo